patidarr/annotation-pipeline/README.md

 ####[ANNOVAR]
 [ANNOVAR]: http://annovar.openbioinformatics.org/en/latest/
-- Func.refGene:	Tells whether the variant hit exons or hit intergenic regions, or hit introns, or hit a non-coding RNA genes.
+- **Func.refGene**:	Tells whether the variant hit exons or hit intergenic regions, or hit introns, or hit a non-coding RNA genes.
 - Gene.refGene:	If the variant is exonic/intronic/ncRNA, this column gives the gene name (if multiple genes are hit, comma will be added between gene names); if not, the column will give the two neighboring genes and the distance to these neighboring genes.
 - GeneDetail.refGene:
 - ExonicFunc.refGene:	Tells the functional consequences of the variant (possible values in this fields include: nonsynonymous SNV, synonymous SNV, frameshift insertion, frameshift deletion, nonframeshift insertion, nonframeshift deletion, frameshift block substitution, nonframshift block substitution)